 If my life journey has taught one thing, it is that the student may one day become the teacher.
 I have dedicated the last eighteen years of my life to seeking health solutions—first within my own family and later with clients in my private practice.

 I did not set out to become a nutritional counselor or an integrative practitioner.
 I followed a typical path: I went to college and became a banker then portfolio risk manager.
 But life had something else in store for me.
 My son’s illness at a young age forced me to start looking at lifestyle and nutrition.
 Once I got started, I could not stop.
 My analytical mind made connections and compelled me to continue studying.
-Years later my daughter became life-threateningly ill from misdiagnoses and poor medical care.
+Years later my daughter became life-threateningly ill from misdiagnosis and poor medical care.

 I was a risk manager by trade, and I soon became a risk manager for my children’s health.

-With the body of knowledge I have accumulated over the last eighteen years, I can explain what happened to my children, though I could not at the time.
+With the body of knowledge I have accumulated over the last eighteen years, I can explain what happened to my children, although I could not do so at the time.
 For my son, by age three he suffered from failure to thrive, had life-threatening asthma, had the bone density of an 18-month-old, and barely spoke.
 In an effort to save his life, steroids and bronchial dilators were standard treatment.
 This only made him weaker, disrupted his hormones and made him more susceptible to pathogens.
 In his first year of school, he contracted strep throat 11 times.

 The foods I fed him, the vaccines he received, and his life experiences made him susceptible to pathogens and undigestible large proteins.
 His declining health led me to leave my career and seek a solution to his health crisis.
 He was my first and most important client.
 As I researched, studied, and learned, I discovered the foods I fed him made him sick.
 As I changed the way he ate, his health profile shifted in a positive way.